GioanZ/Portfolio-Stress-Testing-with-Deep-Generative-Models/README.md

 ### 1. Data Acquisition & Preprocessing
 - **Portfolio** used for analysis would be [Warren Buffett’s Q4 2019 holdings](https://valuesider.com/guru/warren-buffett-berkshire-hathaway/portfolio/2019/4?sort=-percent_portfolio&sells_page=1&page=1).
+  - **Asset Selection**: Only stocks that existed since 2004 were included in the portfolio.
+  - **Weight Adjustment**: The original weights were rebalanced proportionally to maintain Warren Buffett’s weighting style, but scaled to reflect only the remaining selected stocks after filtering out ineligible assets.
 - **Market Data** is collected from [Yahoo Finance](https://developer.yahoo.com/api/).
 - **Macroeconomic Indicators** are obtained from [FRED API](https://fred.stlouisfed.org/docs/api/fred/), including:
   - Federal Funds Rate